-Approximately

-20 000
+Approximately 20 000

 visitors received at the Court

 - legal professionals

 - journalists

-- students
+- students • citizens

-- citizens
+- citizen

-72 formal events
+formal events 20 ANNUAL

 A LOOK BACK AT THE MOST IMPORTANT JUDGMENTS OF THE YEAR Rights and obligations of migrants Since 2015, Europe has experienced a major migration crisis which has given rise to numerous issues.
 The Court of Justice has on several occasions considered cases concerning asylum applications and the associated procedure.